-Global Head of Marketing and Communications, Diana Kearns-Manolatos, kicked off the evening by discussing why Accelerating Digital is a top agenda item for our clients and some of the latest Synechron achievements to support that objective, including the launch of Synechron’s 5th Accelerator program: AI Data Science.
+Event was kicked off by discussing why Accelerating Digital is a top agenda item for our clients and some of the latest Synechron achievements to support that objective, including the launch of Synechron’s 5th Accelerator program: AI Data Science.
 The Accelerators include four business use cases to help financial services and insurance firms solve complex business challenges by discovering meaningful relationships between events that impact one another (correlation) and cause a future event (causation).

 Our keynote speaker for the evening was Huw Richards, Digital Head of Investment Banking at J.P.
 Morgan.
 Huw discussed his vision for a Digital Investment Bank and the two key paths for change: become more efficient only or truly transform business operations.

 Synechron’s US Head of Blockchain, Tim Coates moderated a panel of experts from TIAA, J.P.
 Morgan Chase, Microsoft, and BNP Paribas.
 The panel covered challenges and success stories on topics such as DevOps, Digital, Cloud, RPA and AI.
 Our talented experts provided a thought provoking and engaging panel discussion.